Grafton17/CFD/README.md

 # Acknowledgements

-Most of the code is based upon the great lectures given by Prof. Lorena Barba of the Boston University, which can be found here: https://piazza.com/bu/spring2013/me702/info ([@cite https://doi.org/10.21105/jose.00021]).
+Most of the code is based upon the great lectures given by Prof. Lorena Barba of the Boston University, which can be found here: https://piazza.com/bu/spring2013/me702/info ([@ https://doi.org/10.21105/jose.00021]).

 I also need to mention the awesome reworking of the above cited course by Prof. Zhengtao Gan of Arizona University (see here: https://drzgan.github.io/Python_CFD/intro.html).